Au Cœur de Lacuisine

 Is Au Cœur de Lacuisine good for a special occasion?

 It works for a low-key celebration rather than a formal milestone dinner.
-The Bib Gourmand recognition signals genuine quality at €€ pricing, and the waterside village setting in Lacuisine gives it a sense of occasion without the stiffness of a fine-dining room.
+The Bib Gourmand recognition signals genuine quality at €€ pricing, the waterside village setting in Lacuisine gives it a sense of occasion without the stiffness of a fine-dining room.
 If you want a white-tablecloth anniversary dinner, look elsewhere; if the occasion calls for a warm, homely meal that overdelivers on value, this fits.

 Is Au Cœur de Lacuisine good for solo dining?